Whoaa512/starred/README.md

 ## Batchfile

-- [lexiforest/curl-impersonate](https://github.com/lexiforest/curl-impersonate) - An active fork of curl-impersonate with more versions and build targets.
-A series of patches that make curl requests look like Chrome and Firefox.
 - [soulofmischief/Batch-Utilities](https://github.com/soulofmischief/Batch-Utilities) - A collection of useful batch files
 - [realpython/python-guide](https://github.com/realpython/python-guide) - Python best practices guidebook, written for humans.